height

 There are also several images of railway tracks and junctions, which exited Paris at several points, or of culverts where polluted water trickled out.
 Many of the images are quite abstract, for example the one reproduced above, which works as a series of slashing diagonals and v-shapes.
 In a body of work so obsessed with the accumulated traces of culture and history, these images are quite startlingly different.

 Although Nesbit’s book is in many ways an exemplary academic study, it has some issues worth mentioning.
 As with most humanities writing from the 1990s, you need some tolerance for Foucault, although his The Archaeology of Knowledge is undeniably relevant for a study of a maker of documents for institutional clients.
 On the whole, this is a well-written book: it's clear and thorough when Nesbit needs to establish a point of fact; it's stylish and sophisticated when advancing an argument.
 But it does sometimes lapse into academic-ese, and there are a few too many sentences I found impossible to parse even after several readings.
 It sometimes has the typical academic habit of talking around a crucial point without ever trying to provide a clear definition, as if the question is too profound or complex to address directly.
-And on a related but different point, it doesn't always define its terms clearly.
-For example, the idea that Atget's images contain 'technical signs', a phrase that recurs constantly but is never defined.
+And it doesn't always define its terms clearly.
+For example, the idea that Atget's images contain 'technical signs', a phrase that recurs constantly but is never explained.
 From the context it seems to mean something like 'the ostensible or apparent justification for the image's existence in relation to a particular, technical purpose', e.g. the inclusion of a shop sign in a street scene to enable its sale to an Old Paris specialist.
-But the clumsiness of this attempted definition itself illustrates the problem here.
+But the clumsiness of this circumlocution itself illustrates the problem here.

 It’s instructive to note how a study like this required a great deal of financial support to enable publication, but even with that support, the image reproduction is ... fine.
 It's good for this kind of book – actually, it's about the same as my book! – but it's inferior to the Steidl editions we've discussed previously, which use duotone or tritone printing.
 Here the paper seems to be coated, and the content of the images is reproduced accurately, but the printing is likely black ink only with a single pass through the press, which means the images come out a little flat, with thin blacks and crushed highlights.
 It does however have a huge number of illustrations, including large-scale reproductions of selected Atget images as figures accompanying the text, along with a wide variety of other visual sources for comparison.